parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/finances.md

 </iframe>
 </div>

+If you are referred for health service treatment at an NHS hospital or similar place, you may be able to claim a refund of reasonable travel costs under the Healthcare Travel Costs Scheme (HTCS).
+This may also cover the travel costs of an extra person if you need someone with you.

+You should use the cheapest, most appropriate means of transport, which in most cases will be public transport.
+You may be able to claim the cost of a taxi fare or cost of car fuel, but this must be agreed with the hospital beforehand.

+To qualify for help under this scheme, you must meet the following criteria:

+1. At the time of the appointment, you or your partner **must receive qualifying benefits or allowances listed on the <a href="https://www.nhs.uk" class="external-link" target="_blank" rel="noopener noreferrer">NHS website</a>, or meet the eligibility criteria for the NHS Low Income Scheme (HC2 certificate)**.
+If you have a HC3 certificate under the Low Income Scheme then you may be entitled to a partial refund of travel costs.
+2. You must have a **referral from a healthcare professional** to a specialist or a hospital for NHS treatment or tests.
+3. **Your appointment must be on a separate visit** to when the referral was made.

 Visit the <a href="https://www.nhs.uk" class="external-link" target="_blank" rel="noopener noreferrer">NHS website</a> for more information about help with travel costs under the HTCS.